MissAle17/Email-Fraud-Detection/README.md

 ## Source Data
 The dataset we are reviewing is the remaining body of corporate emails mostly between 1997-2001.
 The remaining body contains data from about 150 users, mostly senior management of Enron, and contains over 500k individual emails.
 This data was originally made public, by the Federal Energy Regulatory Commission during its investigation.
 You can find the source data here:  https://www.cs.cmu.edu/~enron/

+For readability and ease of use, the project is organized into four parts.
+The reader is recommended to follow the notebooks in order.

 ## Natural Language Processing
 Using the library Parser to loop over the whole dataset inside local directories appending each email section to a list and concatenating further into a dataframe.
 Most of the time spent working with the data was cleaning and scrubbing emails.
 In terms of text, they are particularly messy.